LearnOnDemandSystems/labauthor/access-control-policies/readme.md

 |Microsoft Azure|[LODS Azure Samples](./Azure/)|[Microsoft Docs](https://docs.microsoft.com/en-us/azure/governance/policy/samples/index)|
 |Amazon Web Services|[LODS AWS Samples](./AWS/)|[AWS Docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html)|

-## I'm creating a policy from scratch, how do I know what conditions or fields I can use?
+## I'm creating a policy from scratch, how do I know what conditions or fields I can use

 This will vary based on the cloud platform you are working with as noted below: